mbruggmann/osx-edid-overrides/README.md

 It also places the override in the `/Library` rather than `/System/Library` location which works without going into recovery mode or even rebooting.

-While this worked for me, use it at your own risk.
+While this worked for me, ~use it at your own risk~.
 It might not work for your monitor, your version of OS X, your display cable, or any combination of those.

 ## Usage